geshan/geshan.github.com/posts/2020-04-18-jamstack-tutorial-website-with-no-code-for-free.md

 ---

-After a couple of minutes it should be deployed, it will show up as below:
+After a couple of minutes, it should be deployed, it will show up as below:

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/jamstack-tutorial/25stackbit-deployed-fresh.jpg" title="Your website is deployed" alt="Website deployed on Netlify with Stackbit">